colll78/cardano-lightning/docs/demo-requirements.md

 "/history":
   description: |
     Get a list of all previous updates to state
-    In the case that the channel does not exist or has been closed, then fail.
+    In the case that the channel does not exist or has been closed, then indicate.
   params:
     id: bech32
-  returns: History
+  returns: History (optional isTerminated)
-"/add":
-  description: Add funds to your an account
-  params:
-    id: bech32
-    q: bigint
-"/sub":
-  description: |
-    Remove funds from other account.
-    Requires a signed state, own signature.
-    Optionally an additional cheque, or and unresolved cheque with proof secret.
-  args:
-    state: SignedState
-    cheque: Cheque?
-    proof: Proof?
-"/end":
-  description: |
-    Both parties agree to end the channel.
-    The channel is immediately terminated.
-  args:
-    state: SignedEndState

 "/close":
   description: |
     One party closes the channel